This course may be taken prior to or during the same term.

 UWF will provide reasonable substitution of admission requirements for an applicant as long as the absence of the requirement would not constitute a fundamental alteration in the nature of the program of study to which the applicant seeks admission, as long as the applicant establishes:

-- that he or she is disabled as defined in BOG Regulation 6.018, and
+- that the student is disabled as defined in BOG Regulation 6.018, and

-- that his or her inability to meet the admission requirement is related to the disability.
+- that the student's inability to meet the admission requirement is related to the disability.

-Within curricular, space, enrollment and fiscal limitations, admission as a junior to the upper division of the University will be granted to any applicant with an AA degree from a Florida public, postsecondary institution who has not enrolled in a degree seeking program at any other educational institution since his or her AA degree was conferred.
+Within curricular, space, enrollment, and fiscal limitations, admission as a junior to the upper division of the University will be granted to any applicant with an AA degree from a Florida public, a post-secondary institution who has not enrolled in a degree-seeking program at any other educational institution since their AA degree was conferred.
 The admission of such transfer students is governed by BOG Regulation 6.004 and any applicable articulation agreement.